 - Add the chopped tomatoes, tomato paste and add enough water to cover the meat by a couple of inches.
 Bring to a boil, reduce the heat, cover and cook for an hour on medium-low heat or until the meat is tender.

-- Add the lime juice to the stew, stir and gently place the fried eggplants and okra in the pot.
+- Add the lime juice to the stew, stir and gently place the fried eggplant and okra in the pot.
 Taste and adjust the seasoning with salt, pepper and lime juice.
 Add a little more water if necessary.
 Cover and simmer for another 30-40 minutes on low heat.